Tomoplll/neural-network-from-scratch/README.md

 # neural-network-from-scratch
-Amodular Multi-Layer Perceptron (MLP) built from scratch using Python and NumPy to solve the non-linear XOR problem
+A modular Multi-Layer Perceptron (MLP) built from scratch using Python and NumPy to solve the non-linear XOR problem